Mnj-ToTheTop/PythonPowerup/README.md

 # Python Power-up

-I had the oppurtunity to attend the Python Power Up workshop conducted by ISTE-VIT.
+I had the oppurtunity to attend the Python Power Up workshop conducted by IET-VIT.
 This is a collection of some of my favourite applications from the worshop.